coreybutler/nvm-windows/README.md

 - `nvm uninstall <version>`: Uninstall a specific version.
 - `nvm use <version> [arch]`: Switch to use the specified version.
 Optionally specify 32/64bit architecture. `nvm use <arch>` will continue using the selected version, but switch to 32/64 bit mode based on the value supplied to `<arch>`.
 For information about using `use` in a specific directory (or using `.nvmrc`), please refer to [issue #16](https://github.com/coreybutler/nvm-windows/issues/16).
 - `nvm root <path>`: Set the directory where nvm should store different versions of node.js.
 If `<path>` is not set, the current root will be displayed.
+- `nvm toggle`: Switch to previously used version.
 - `nvm version`: Displays the current running version of NVM for Windows.
 - `nvm node_mirror <node_mirror_url>`: Set the node mirror.People in China can use *https://npm.taobao.org/mirrors/node/*
 - `nvm npm_mirror <npm_mirror_url>`: Set the npm mirror.People in China can use *https://npm.taobao.org/mirrors/npm/*